‘He’s our kicker’: Pete Carroll shows support for struggling Seahawks kicker Jason Myers

-In the giddy aftermath of Sunday’s overtime victory over Tampa Bay, Pete Carroll stepped to the podium for his postgame news conference and spent the first two minutes of his opening remarks talking about the Seahawks’ “incredibly beautiful” performance.
+In the giddy aftermath Sunday of the overtime victory over Tampa Bay, Pete Carroll stepped to the podium for his news conference and spent the first two minutes talking about the Seahawks’ “incredibly beautiful” performance.

 Then his tone turned serious.
 He wanted to talk about his kicker.